3mo-esolutions/model/samples/photos/README.md

 # Photos

-A project to demonstrate the use of MoDeL Extended
+A project to demonstrate the use of MoDeL